universal-github-app-jwt

 openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in private-key.pem -out private-key-pkcs8.key

 It's also possible to convert the formats with JavaScript, e.g. using node-rsa, but it turns a 4kb to a 200kb+ built.
-I'm looking for help to create a minimal PKCS#1
+I'm looking for help to create a minimal PKCS#1 to PKCS#8 convert library that I can recommend people to use before passing the private key to githubAppJwt.
+Please create an issue if you'd like to help.

-The way it works with node-rsa
+The way it works with node-rsa is this

 const PRIVATE_KEY = `-----BEGIN RSA PRIVATE KEY-----